Professor William Y Adams

-The current President of the Society, Bill Adams, began his career in 1949, excavating in northern Arizona for the Museum of Northern Arizona.
+The late President of the Society, Bill Adams, began his career in 1949, excavating in northern Arizona for the Museum of Northern Arizona.
 Following extensive surveys in northern Arizona and southern Utah for the Smithsonian Institute in 1953, he assumed the direction of the Museum of Northern Arizona Glen Canyon salvage operations, between 1957 and 1959, work necessitated by the construction of a dam.
 It was this experience which first brought him into the Nile Valley.

 In 1959 he was appointed by UNESCO as organiser and director of the Nubian salvage program in Sudan for UNESCO and the Sudan government, a post he held until 1966.
 During those years he personally excavated over 40 sites, including settlements (one very large), churches, pottery factories, a quarry, sentinel posts, cemeteries and rock art sites.
 At the same time, he oversaw excavations by assistants in more than 100 other sites.
 With his experience of working in the difficult conditions along the Glen Canyon, he was able to apply his administrative and logistic talents to the organisation of the Sudan component of the High Dam Campaign.